neajul/Hosthandleiding/content/0-0 introduction.md

 # TL;DR

+Today, we use more and more cloud services in our daily lives.
+These are often run by software companies with questionable ethical integrity.
+They often lock us in walled gardens and limit our agency as users.
+Our internet and technology usage has devastating consequences for the environment.

+Self-hosting can be a more ethical approach to digital infrastructure in your personal or professional life.
+Most cloud services can be replaced with consumer hardware, such as an old laptop that is set up as a server.
+It requires some technical know-how, but most of the information is freely available and much can be learned along the way.

 > In computing, a server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".

 When we talk about self-hosting we mean accessing a computer (the physical device), having the ability to install and run whatever software you want on it, and to make that software and it's functionality availble to **yourself**, and or others via the internet.